Erroler/SweetPayments/README.md

 ## Note

-> **SweetPayments is not meant to be self-hosted by clients.** The business plan I had in mind during development was taking a cut in each payment processed and providing the infrastructure needed (akin to a SaaS model).
+> **SweetPayments is not meant to be self-hosted by clients.** The business plan I had in mind was taking a cut in each payment processed and providing the infrastructure needed (akin to a SaaS model).